Tuesday, July 21, 2020

 Remote participants can watch the presentations via web broadcast and will have access to the training exercises, but temporary access to the compute systems will be limited as follows:

 - Current NERSC users will have Cori-GPU access temporarily added to their accounts.

 - Temporary Summit access will not be available for remote participants.

-NOTE: Registration is required for both in-person and remote participation.
+NOTE: Registration is required for remote participation.
 To register, please submit the form below.

 If you have any questions, please contact Tom Papatheodore (firstname.lastname@example.org).